Project Manager, WSP New Zealand

 “AUT’s reputation as a modern university, as well as its collaborative facilities and practical teaching style won my heart.
 The small classes also made it easy to get to know my peers, and have open and honest, health-related discussions.
 This helped to cement my learnings, challenged and shaped my thinking, and enabled me to see the world from a plethora of perspectives.”

-After graduating from AUT at the end of 2019, Sarah is now working for the Ministry of Education in Wellington.
+After graduating from AUT at the end of 2019, Sarah joined the Ministry of Education in Wellington and worked in the school infrastructure team to improve the quality of learning environments.

 The skills to succeed